Best Practices for Pricing

 - You will also have higher realms for testing.
 You’ll want to make sure that there are higher realms (typically organized by division/function) to roll up and test the content, microservices, and code from a group of developers.

 - Assign release managers.
-You should have specific release managers that have privileged access to higher realms so people can’t accidentally or maliciously change data in the higher realms.
+You should have specific release managers who have privileged access to higher realms so people can’t accidentally or maliciously change data in the higher realms.

-One of the most common ways that a team is required to move up their Beamable monthly subscription fees while a game is in development is due to an increase in team size.
-Larger teams require more support, ask more questions, and require more resources in development and the Beamable subscription pricing reflects this.
+One of the most common reasons a team is required to increase its Beamable monthly subscription fees during game development is due to an expansion in team size.
+Larger teams require more support, ask more questions, and require more resources in development, and the Beamable subscription pricing reflects this.

 Consolidate your Microservices